-Basics of Git by Ryan Irelan clearly explains all of the basics of working with Git for web projects.
-It’s for Git beginners but it’s for those of you who have already been using Git but aren’t sure why you stage, commit, push, pull, branch, and merge.
+Up and Running with Git by Ryan Irelan clearly explains all of the basics of working with Git for web projects.
+It’s for Git beginners but it’s also for those of you who have already been using Git but aren’t sure why you stage, commit, push, pull, branch, and merge.
 In 54 minutes, Ryan gives you the foundation you need.

 Here’s a quick preview of the video:

 Git is a version control system that records and tracks changes to the contents to project files.
 Because Git tracks changes to files it is very simple to go back to the previous version of a file or project.
 In the case of web design and development projects, this is very useful to us.
 It was created in 2005 by Linus Torvalds along with the community that maintains the Linux operating system kernel to manage their development work.
 They wanted a version control system that was fast, simple, not centralized—meaning the repository wasn’t living just on a remote server somewhere—, and flexible enough to accommodate multiple branches of the same repository at the same time.
 Since then Git has become popular because of those original goals.

 Being well-versed in modern version control systems like Git is quickly becoming expected, right alongside knowing HTML and CSS.
 It’s not a “nice to have” skill any longer; it’s a must-have.
 Sit down for an hour with Ryan and add Git to your toolbox.
 You’ll be glad you did.

 This video is a beginner level introduction to Git.
 It is aimed at people already who want to implement version control in their website development workflow.
 You should be somewhat familiar with the command line and with editing an HTML document.

 This video is 54 minutes of Git-out-of-here! fun.

 We love feedback about our training materials.
 Please get in touch and let us know what you think.